 Frederick, John Thomas and William Charles DUMBARTON

-Frederick (born in 1897), John (born in 1890) and William (born in 1889) were the sons of Charles William, who worked variously as a gardener, a builder’s labourer and a mill worker and Emily (née Free).
+Frederick (born in 1897) and William (born in 1889) were the sons of Charles William, who worked variously as a gardener, a builder’s labourer and a mill worker and Emily (née Free).
+John (born in 1890), was the natural son of Charlotte Dumbarton, sister of Charles Dumbarton.
 They were first cousins of Charles and George, and before the war William married Agnes Barker and had a daughter in 1915.

 John joined the Gloucestershire Regiment in 1908; he was in barracks in Portsmouth as a Private in 1911, transferring later to the Machine Gun Corps.
 He married Amersham girl Olive Louise Dover after the war.
 The couple lived in Weller Close, Amersham and John died in 1948.
 William served in the 66th Auxiliary Patrol Company of the Army Service Corps.
 He enlisted in January 1917 and was killed by shrapnel in July 1917.

 Owen was a harness maker and saddler, working for Langston’s the saddlers, at 22 Broadway in Amersham.
 Owen enlisted in October 1914 and served in the Army Cyclist Corps and the Machine Gun Corps.
 He was transferred to the Special Reserve at the end of the war and was fined 3 weeks’ pay for using obscene language to a NCO and not complying with orders, He was discharged in March 1919 with gastritis and pneumonia, returned to his former trade and to own the business.

 His son Frederick was born in 1897 in Amersham.
 He served as a gunner in the 15th Battalion of the Royal Field Artillery.
 He returned to Amersham, taking over Langston’s after the death of his father, and running the business as a grocer and café.